Conic Formulations of Transport Metrics for Unbalanced Measure Networks and Hypernetworks: Numerical Experiments

 This dataset contains profiles of gene expression and surface protein abundance simultaneously in 1,000 human peripheral blood mononuclear cells (PBMCs) each profiled for 17,014 genes and 10 surface proteins.
 This dataset is chosen because it contains known biological correspondences between features (i.e., genes and their encoded proteins, such as the CD4 gene and CD4 protein), allowing us to rigorously evaluate CCOT’s ability to jointly align both cells and features.
 Although gene expression and protein abundance are distinct biological measurements with imperfect correlation, these known correspondences serve as ground truth for assessing feature alignment.

 Here, we denote the gene expression modality by the measure hypernetwork \(\mathcal{H}_X = (X, \mu_X, X', \mu_X', \omega_X)\), where \(X\) corresponds to the set of cells profiled for gene expression (samples) and \(\mu_X\) is the empirical measure over these cells.
 The set of features \(X'\) represents the genes expressed (features), with \(\mu_X'\) their associated empirical measure.
-The kernel \(\omega_X\) encodes the pairwise relationships between genes.
+The kernel \(\omega_X\) encodes the relationships between cells and genes.
 Similarly, the protein modality is represented by the hypernetwork \(\mathcal{H}_Y = (Y, \mu_Y, Y', \mu_Y', \omega_Y)\), where \(Y\) denotes the set of cells profiled for surface proteins (samples) with corresponding measure \(\mu_Y\).
-The protein cells (features) \(Y'\) and measure \(\mu_Y'\) are defined analogously, with \(\omega_Y\) capturing similarity between proteins.
+The protein set \(Y'\) and measure \(\mu_Y'\) are defined analogously, with \(\omega_Y\) capturing similarity between proteins.

 Pre-processing utilizes the Muon package to handle each modality appropriately: the RNA data undergoes quality filtering, normalization, log-transformation, and selection of highly variable genes, while protein data is normalized using centered log-ratio (CLR) transformation to adjust for technical variability.
 Dimensionality reduction is performed independently on each modality to obtain low-dimensional embeddings suitable for alignment.